Bärbel Bas: Member of Parliament, 2009–present

 In the 2009 federal election, Bas was elected in the constituency of Duisburg I for the SPD as an MP in the 17th German Bundestag.
 She was able to defend her direct mandate in the 2013 federal election, the 2017 federal election, the 2021 federal election, and the 2025 federal election.
 In the 17th Bundestag she was a full member of the Committee on Health, to which she continued to be a deputy member since in the 18th Bundestag.
 From 2014, she was a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
 She was also a deputy member of the Gemeinsamer Ausschuss (Joint Committee) of the Bundesrat and Bundestag.

 Within her parliamentary group, Bas belongs to the left party wing of the SPD, the Parliamentary Left (Parlamentarische Linke).
 From December 2013 until 2017, she served as Parliamentary Director (Parlamentarischer Geschäftsführer, Chief whip) of the SPD parliamentary group.
 Bas later served as the group´s deputy chairwoman under the leadership of chairman Rolf Mützenich from 2019 until 2021.

 In addition to her committee assignments, Bas is a member of the Parliamentary Friendship Group for Relations with the States of Central America.

 President of the Bundestag, 2021–2025

 On 26 October 2021, Bas was elected as the 14th President of the Bundestag for the 20th Bundestag, with 576 votes for, 90 against, and 58 abstentions.
 Bas was the third female Bundestag president, after Annemarie Renger (SPD) and Rita Süssmuth (CDU).

 Minister of Labour and Social Affairs, 2025–present

 In the government of Chancellor Friedrich Merz Bas has been serving as Federal Minister of Labour and Social Affairs since May 2025.

-In June 2025, Bas was elected as one of two co-leaders alongside with Lars Klingbeil of her party, SPD.
+In June 2025, Bas was elected as one of two co-leaders alongside Lars Klingbeil of her party, SPD.